Connectors

 Definition of connectors

-At poker, the connectors are cards that follow each other.
+In poker, connectors are cards that follow each other.
 2-3, 3-4, 6-7 are connectors.
-There are two types of connectors; the matching connectors (e.g. 5-6 hearts or 5-6 spades, etc.) and the unmatched connectors (5 spades, 6 hearts).
-The matched connectors have on average an additional 5% equity over the connectors unmatched ones, which is not negligible.
+There are two types of connectors; matching connectors (e.g. 5-6 of hearts or 5-6 of spades, etc) and unmatched connectors (5 of spades, 6 of hearts).
+The matched connectors have on average an extra 5% equity over the unmatched connectors, which is not negligible.

-The connectors, especially the assorted connectors, are very popular as a starting hand for poker players.
+Connectors, especially suited connectors, are very popular as a starting hand among poker players.
 One of their greatest strengths is their playability.
-Even though a hand like A2 has a higher absolute value than a hand like 9-10 at the heart, a hand like 9-10 at the heart will have better playability.
-When a hand has more playability, it will be more winning in the long run.
-If you have initiative and a matching connector, there are few flops you won't bet on.
-The connectors matching ones give us good reason to bet.
-For example, if with flop 9-10 in the heart you see a flop as 7-8-2 with only one heart.
-You will bet in position with your draw.
-Your opponent might fold to give you the pot.
-But even if he calls, a 2nd heart on the turn will give you another good reason to bet.
-You are betting here to maximize your fold and because your hand just won in equity.
+Even though a hand like A2 has a higher absolute value than a hand like 9-10 in hearts, a hand like 9-10 in hearts will have better playability.
+When a hand has more playability, it will be more successful in the long run.
+If you have the initiative and a matching connector, there are few flops you won't bet on.
+Matching connectors give us good reasons to bet.
+For example, if with flop 9-10 in heart you see a flop like 7-8-2 with a single heart.
+You would bet in position with your draw.
+Your opponent might fold to leave you the pot.
+But even if he calls, a 2nd heart on the turn will give you another reason to bet.
+You are betting here to maximize your fold equity and because your hand has just gained equity.